-One brief motivational interviewing intervention called the Drinker's Check-Up (DCU) [Miller et al. 1988] is the focus of our current work.
-DCU has been computerized as a menu-based text-only intervention delivered over the Internet that specifically targets excessive drinking behaviors and with which heavy drinkers can reduce their drinking by an average of 50% at a 12-month follow-up [Hester et al. 2005; Squires and Hester 2004].
+One brief motivational interviewing intervention called the Drinker's Check-Up (DCU) [Miller, W., Sovereign, R. and Krege 1988] is the focus of our current work.
+DCU has been computerized as a menu-based text-only intervention delivered over the internet, that specifically targets excessive drinking behaviors and with which heavy drinkers can reduce their drinking by an average of 50% at 12-month follow-up [Squires and Hester 2004; Hester et al. 2005].